isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 or failure to properly care for the cargo.</p>
 <p>TradeTrust-enabled trade documents are supported by statutory laws aligned
 with UNCITRAL’s Model Law on Electronic Transferable Records (MLETR).
-The use of TradeTrust-enabled eBLs could offer greater assurance to banks for their security interests, as immutable records of ownership are maintained on a blockchain, represented by an endorsement chain that also serves as an audit trail.
+The use of TradeTrust-enabled electronic Bills of Lading(eBLs) could offer greater assurance to banks for their security interests, as immutable records of ownership are maintained on a blockchain, represented by an endorsement chain that also serves as an audit trail.
 As you can trace the ownership and holdership of documents, this helps to prevent double or multiple financing.</p>
 <p></p>
 <blockquote>
 <p>Learn more about <a href="/about/legality-guide/" rel="noopener noreferrer nofollow" target="_blank">legality guide</a>.</p>